Residual gauge theory for quanta of surface plasmons

-QED serves as the prototypical model of gauge theories, where gauge symmetry and its spontaneous breaking often dictate physical phenomena.~\cite{Weinberg1995,Peskin1995} In our construction of quantum states using localized photon waves, a particular gauge symmetry of QED, known as residual gauge symmetry, plays a crucial role.
+QED serves as the prototypical model of gauge theories, where gauge symmetry and its spontaneous breaking often dictate physical phenomena.~\cite{Weinberg1995,Peskin1995} While QED has been employed in previous studies to investigate surface plasmons,~\cite{Archambault2010,Todorov2012,Hanson2015,Miwa2021,Rokaj2022} the present formulation provides a framework in which residual gauge symmetry and boundary counterterms are treated explicitly.
 Residual gauge transformation corresponds to a constant shift of the gauge field, and the requirement of invariance under this transformation imposes a constraint on physical states, which can be readily solved.
 Interestingly, the residual gauge symmetry not only imposes constraints on physical states but also reveals a deep connection to thermodynamic concepts.
-In particular, the associated constraint equation is intimately related to Joule heating.
-While QED has been employed in previous studies to investigate surface plasmons,~\cite{Archambault2010,Hanson2015,Miwa2021,Rokaj2022} our formulation introduces a novel perspective that has not been explored in the existing literature.
 For example, we demonstrate that this constraint equation emerges from a unitary transformation of the gauge field, generated by an operator associated with Joule heating.
+The Joule-heating operator represents the fundamental channel through which electromagnetic energy is transferred into the electronic degrees of freedom.
+This irreversible energy exchange, even if weak, is intrinsic to the existence of plasmon quanta.
+A perfectly lossless plasmon with an infinite lifetime can be defined theoretically, but such a mode would be completely isolated, contradicting the very coupling that gives rise to it.
 This suggests a fundamental connection between residual gauge symmetry and Joule heating (or thermodynamics).
-In a periodic space, a residual gauge transformation corresponds to the Aharonov–Bohm effect, highlighting the physical reality of the gauge field.~\cite{Feynman1989} Therefore, our findings indicate an unexpected link between the geometry of space-time and the physics of surface plasmon quanta, mediated by residual gauge symmetry.
+In a periodic space, a residual gauge transformation corresponds to the Aharonov-Bohm effect, highlighting the physical reality of the gauge field.~\cite{Feynman1989,Olariu1985} Therefore, our findings indicate an unexpected link between spatial topology and the physics of surface plasmon quanta, mediated by residual gauge symmetry.